framework-one/framework-one.github.io/source/documentation/using-di-one.markdown

 All beans are also given an alias which is the name of the CFC followed by (the singular form of) the folder name in which it was found, e.g., /model/beans/product.cfc would get the alias "productBean".
 If no other CFC is called product.cfc in the folders that you asked DI/1 to search, you can use "product" or "productBean" to reference that bean.
 By default, DI/1 assumes all beans are singletons unless they are found in a folder called *beans* (in which case DI/1 assumes those are transients).
 A singleton has just a single instance and DI/1 will cache that instance.
 A transient is created afresh every time you ask DI/1 for an instance.

 If a CFC has a constructor (a method called **init()**), DI/1 will use the argument names to look up beans and call the constructor with those beans.
 If a CFC has setter methods, DI/1 will use their names to look up beans and call the setters with those beans.
 If a CFC has property declarations and implicit setters are enabled, DI/1 will use their names to look up beans and call the implicit setters with those beans.
 This is called autowiring.
 By the time you get a bean back from DI/1, it should be fully populated.
+You can also specify an "init-method" function name that DI/1 should call after a bean has had its dependencies injected - see **Configuration** below.

 If DI/1 cannot find a matching bean for a constructor argument, it will throw an exception.
 If DI/1 cannot find a matching bean for a setter method or property, it will log the failure and ignore it (by default), and the corresponding variable will not be populated.
 You can configure DI/1 to be strict about matching bean names - see the configuration section below - in which case it will throw an exception.